+He serves as an adjunct faculty member at Columbia University Teacher's College Clinical Psychology Program.
 He has also served as an adjunct faculty member in the Department of Clinical Psychological at Fordham University.

 In his work with athletes and business professionals, Rob draws on his own research and athletic experience to help clients set and achieve goals for success.
 He serves as a consultant for the United States National Fencing Team and works with athletes in many sports competing at all levels.
 Himself a runner, Rob utilizes an integrated mind-body approach complemented by state of the art biofeedback equipment to help his clients transcend problems and reach their potential.